okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/initial-verification/index.md

 Add the following code to your external service to address this request.

 > **Note:** Also, make sure to have the required default code and packages in your project.
-See **Overview and Considerations** <!--(/docs/guides/hook-implementations/overview-and-considerations/overview) --> for further information.
+See [Overview and Considerations](/docs/guides/hook-implementations/overview-and-considerations/hook-implementation-setup) for further information.

 <StackSelector snippet="verification"/>